moostmartijn/homeassistant/README.md

 I also created an iOS actionable notification with a button to complete all the items on my shopping list

 [View the configuration of this automations in `automations.yaml`](https://github.com/moostmartijn/homeassistant/blob/master/automations/ios/actionable/ios_actionable_empty.yaml)

+### Calendar
+For the calandar card, I use a community add-on called ['Atomic Calendar'](https://github.com/atomic7777/atomic_calendar) which I installed using HACS.

+### Reddit
+Integrated Reddit into Home Assistant using the [Reddit card](https://github.com/ljmerza/reddit-card) installed with HACS, showing the five newest topics posted in the Home Assistant subreddit.

 ## Camera
 ![alt text](https://github.com/moostmartijn/homeassistant/blob/master/docs/images/tab_camera.png "Camera Tab")